HimaniModi/MIWidget/README.md

 # Minimum Requirements

-macOS Catalina 10.15.5 or later, Xcode 12 or later
+- macOS Catalina 10.15.5 or later
+- Xcode 12 or later

 # Our Goal